 We’ve changed the way you export your visitor data.
 Previously, the export would create a "Ready to download" link, which was confusing.
 Now, after clicking export, we simply download the file directly to your computer.

 We will be adding this functionality to the employee page shortly.

 You can read more about export here: Exporting visitor data

-One of the major functional changes to the system is the new ability to archive and anonymize your data - very much a function at the heart of GDPR.
+One of the major functional changes to the system is the new ability to anonymize your data - very much a function at the heart of GDPR.

 The ability to anonymize personally identifiable information is a key aspect of data privacy.